This post was originally published on 16 MAR 2021; it has since been updated and revised.

 Firefox has been around for a long time.
 It is tried, true, and tested in many ways.
 It has consistently proven reasonably fast, reliable, and secure.

-In fact, nowadays, it is one of the few noteworthy browsers with a significant enough share of the browser "market" that doesn't on a Chromium engine.
+In fact, nowadays, it is one of the few noteworthy browsers with a significant enough share of the browser "market" that doesn't rely on a Chromium engine.

 It is important to understand that Firefox doesn't come configured for user privacy from the get-go.